 - Sharp, angular shape

-- High hardness – around 9 on the Mohs scale
+- Hardness is around 9 on the Mohs scale

-- Due to hardness and durability, abrasive is generally reusable for multiple turns
+- Due to hardness and durability, aluminum oxide is generally reusable for multiple turns with the proper abrasive reclamation equipment

 - Chemically inert